Asmit Nayak

 For the full list of publications, see Publications, or visit my Google Scholar profile.

-Automatically Detecting Online Deceptive Patterns in Real-time
+Automatically Detecting Online Deceptive Patterns

 PDF